 A non-ministerial government department, classified to the public corporations sector, the main function of which is to provide insurance cover for export credit transactions.

-In the System of National Accounts 1968 this was the basis of valuation which excluded the effects of taxes on expenditure and subsidies.
+In the SNA 1968, this was the basis of valuation that excluded the effects of taxes on expenditure and subsidies.

 Final consumption expenditure

 The expenditure on those goods and services used for the direct satisfaction of individual needs or the collective needs of members of the community, as distinct from their purchase for use in the productive process.
 It may be contrasted with actual final consumption, which is the value of goods consumed, but not necessarily purchased, by that sector (see also intermediate consumption).

 Activities closely related to financial intermediation but that are not financial intermediation themselves, such as the repackaging of funds, insurance broking and fund management.
 Financial auxiliaries include insurance brokers and fund managers.